 Corrosion on the Long Seam?
-How to detect and mitigate this pipeline integrity problem.
+Detecting and preventing pipeline integrity problems with the Axial MFL.

 Operators know metal loss on – or interacting with – a pipe’s long seam can pose imminent integrity threats.
 Especially considering that the long seam is one of the most consequential areas of a pipe but presents a significant challenge as it is among the most difficult areas of a pipe to effectively assess.
 To other ILI vendors, just finding the long seam can be challenging.

 When assessing corrosion relevant to the long seam, it’s not only important to know the severity of the metal loss, but an accurate classification of the metal loss is also crucial.
 For instance, is the metal loss Preferential or Selective (SSWC) to the seam?
 Where indications from the data suggest the metal loss origin is inherent to the physical properties of the seam?
 Is the metal loss Coincidental to the seam?
 Where pre-existing metal loss patterns co-exist with the seam’s placement.
 Or is the metal loss Adjacent to the seam?
 Where the metal loss patterns align adjacent to but does not cross the seam.
 Knowing the difference in correlation to the severity of the metal loss will determine how an operator responds – and how much an operator invests – in managing potential integrity threats.

 UHR MFL ILI and the Long Seam: An Example